apache/phoenix-tephra/src/site/markdown/HowToContribute.md

 Committer can merge code changes that are already reviewed into the `master` branch with the following steps:

+1. Checkout the master branch from the Apache git repository (`https://git-wip-us.apache.org/repos/asf/incubator-tephra.git`).

-1. Make sure the GitHub pull request is squashed into one commit.
+2. Make sure the GitHub pull request is squashed into one commit.
 If not, ask the patch contributor to help doing so.

-2. Download the patch file from GitHub.
+3. Download the patch file from GitHub.
 You can append `.patch` to the end of the GitHub pull request URL to get the patch file.

         curl -L -O https://github.com/apache/incubator-tephra/pull/${PR_NUMBER}.patch

-3. Edit the patch file and add the following line in the commit message for closing the pull request.
+4. Edit the patch file and add the following line in the commit message (that is, between the subject and the `--`) for closing the pull request.

         This closes #${PR_NUMBER} from GitHub.
-4. Apply the patch and push it back to remote repo.
+5. Apply the patch and push it back to remote repo.
 Make sure you apply it on the latest `master` branch.

         git checkout master
         git pull origin master
-        git am --signoff < ${PR_NUMBER}
+        git am --signoff < ${PR_NUMBER}.patch
         git push origin master
-5. Close the JIRA issue associated with the patch.
+6. Close the JIRA issue associated with the patch.